pcj/workerd/src/workerd/jsg/README.md

 ## Async Context Tracking

 JSG provides a mechanism for rudimentary async context tracking to support the implementation of async local storage.
-This is provided by the `workerd::jsg::AsyncResource` class defined in `src/workerd/jsg/async-context.h`.
+This is provided by the `workerd::jsg::AsyncContextFrame` class defined in `src/workerd/jsg/async-context.h`.

-The async context is hierarchical, with the `IsolateBase` holding the root async resource.
-Every other `AsyncResource` has a parent.
+`AsyncContextFrame`s form a stack.
+For every `v8::Isolate` there is always a root frame.
+"Entering" a frame means pushing it to the top of the stack, making it "current".
+Exiting a frame means popping it back off the top of the stack.

-Every `AsyncResource` has a storage context.
+Every `AsyncContextFrame` has a storage context.
 The storage context is a map of multiple individual storage cells, each tied to an opaque key.

-When a new `AsyncResource` is created, the storage context of the parent is propagated to the new resource's storage context.
+When a new `AsyncContextFrame` is created, the storage context of the current is propagated to the new resource's storage context.

 All JavaScript promises, timers, and microtasks propagate the async context.
 In JavaScript,